 For Charlton Heston, it’s just one disaster after another…

-Skyjacked (1972) Official Trailer – Charlton Heston, James Brolin Movie HD, Movieclips Classic Trailers
+Skyjacked (1972) Official Trailer – Charlton Heston, James Brolin Movie HD, Movieclips Classic Trailers and photos © MGM

-Skyjacked (1972) is an early 1970s disaster movie full of all those essential tropes – impending doom, an all star cast, an over the top plot and stereotypical characters.
+Skyjacked (1972) is an early 1970s disaster movie full of all those essential tropes – impending doom, an all-star cast, and an over the top plot and stereotypical characters.
 But, this film is surprisingly not one of the Airport films franchise.
 But it could be, especially if George Kennedy replaced Claude Akins, who played the ground control expert.

 This film is also not just a disaster film.
-It’s also a mystery disaster film for the first half, and a Cold War thriller in the last half.
-These genres making it 100% more riveting than the others and putting it in a class of its own.
+It’s also a mystery disaster film for the first half and a Cold War thriller in the last half.
+These genres make it 100% more riveting than the others and put it in a class of its own.
 The prestigious cast includes in no particular order Jeanne Crain, Charlton Heston, Susan Dey, Ken Swofford, Yvette Mimieux, James Brolin, John Hillerman and Nicholas Hammond.

 The scene is set even before the credits roll with an airport, a plane and our headlining star.
 This as we cut to Charlton Heston, as our pilot for this flight.
 Heston is Captain Hank O’Hara who walks towards his plane and immediately points out a

 Then O’Hara is off to the airport departure lounge.
 He meets up with pretty young air hostess Angie (Yvette Mimieux), who is having a coffee with her beefcake, co-pilot boyfriend, Sam (Mike Henry).
 There’s some unsettling romantic tension between her and O’Hara, along with some wistful music (surprisingly, not a romantic theme from John Barry) as their eyes lock together.

 The motley crew of passengers appear to be your usual cliches.
-There’s a romances in the making, from the past and from the present.
+There’s a romance in the making, from the past and from the present.
 The passenger stereotype list boasts a pregnant woman, a senator and his son, a Vietnam War veteran (who got a ticket on stand by), a man and his wife moving to Minneapolis and a cellist.

 Kurt Friederich role from the Sound of Music (1965).
 But back to this review.

 A cosmetic saleswoman selling lipstick is seen selling one to an unknown person.
 This scene on the surface didn’t make sense.
-It looked like some product placement which forgot to plug the label.
+It looked like some product placement that forgot to plug the label.
 But this scene is important to the plot, as you (and

 beefcake boyfriend Sam and John (Swofford).
 Yes, O’ Hara is smoking a pipe and Mariette Hartley as Harriet, the pregnant woman is ordering a Bloody Mary as the flight starts!
-I assume these unacceptable acts were the norm back then, or just maybe this part of these particular cast member’s contract deal.
+I assume these unacceptable acts were the norm back then, or just maybe this part of these particular cast members’ contract deal.

-Once the flight underway, this routine flight sets off to Minneapolis.
-Trendy chick Elly (Dey) goes to the loo discovering something shocking on the mirror.
-After O’ Hara investigates, we discover that someone’s written “Bomb on plane divert to Anchorage Alaska.
+Once the flight is underway, this routine flight sets off to Minneapolis.
+Trendy chick Elly (Dey) goes to the loo to discover something shocking written on the mirror.
+After O’ Hara investigates, we discover that someone’s written: “Bomb on plane divert to Anchorage Alaska.
 No Joke, No Tricks.
 Death” in lipstick.

 This actor is always remembered as Peter Parker aka The Amazing Spider-Man (1977-79)).
-In this different role, Hammond could have used his Spidey sense. to identify the culprit.
-Then trapped him in a Spiderman web til Minneapolis.
+In this different role, Hammond could have used his Spidey sense to identify the culprit.
+Then trapped him in a Spiderman web until Minneapolis.
 But only if this film was about that superhero.
 Which it’s not.

 Sgt.
-Ben Puzo (Akins) from the Air Force giving him advice from the ground.
+Ben Puzo (Akins) from the Air Force gives him advice from the ground.
 We also have the first of some flashbacks as Angie recalls being in Anchorage on a swing on a sunny day.
-She is all loved up with the man of her dreams..
-This man revealed to be O’Hara pushing her on the swing, as Angie extols how loved up she is…
+She is all loved up with the man of her dreams.
+This man is revealed to be O’Hara pushing her on the swing, as Angie extols how loved up she is.

-These plot lines. including a wee impromptu musical bit, the pregnant woman giving birth, more flashbacks and a dream sequence from the skyjacker (to tell you more would make this spoiler review).
-This all leading to some more OTT dramatic lines and Charlton Heston looking sweaty (a lot).
-Sweating not just because of his flashback, this time he’s with his wife.
+These plot lines. include a wee impromptu musical bit, the pregnant woman giving birth, more flashbacks and a dream sequence from the skyjacker (to tell you more would make this spoiler review).
+This all led to some more OTT dramatic lines and Charlton Heston looking sweaty (a lot).
+Sweating not just because of his flashback, as this time he’s with his wife.

-Crain in her final film role, has a small but important role.
-In her role as Mrs Clara Shaw, she’s seen as much more supportive in her passenger role than those more useless air hostesses.
+Crain in her final film role has a small but important role.
+In her role as Mrs Clara Shaw, she’s seen as much more supportive in her passenger role than those apparently more useless air hostesses.
 With only Angie and Lovejoy (Leslie Uggams) apparently doing their job.

-So before you cry in unison, that Heston should have done more disaster films.
+So before you cry in unison, Heston should have done more disaster films.
 I’m happy to tell you there was more to come from this future, The Colbys‘ patriarch.
-With not just a role in Earthquake (1974), Heston also starred in another fun, all star disaster film with a cast of wonders this year.
+He had not just a role in Earthquake (1974), Heston also starred in another fun, all-star disaster film with a cast of wonders this year.

 Weeper Rating: 0/10